greenpixels/godot-arch/ReadMe.md

 - Add this file or all files to `ignorePatterns:` -> `rule-parent-has-same-name:`

 ### Rule: `"Root Node Is File Name Pascal"`
-Checks whether the file-name and the root-node-name as `PascalCase` inside a `.tscn` file match for the matched files.
-Meaning a scene-file that is named `inventory_grid.tscn` should have a root-node that is named `InventoryGrid`
+Checks whether the file name and root node name (both as `PascalCase`) match inside a `.tscn` file.
+Meaning a scene file that is named `inventory_grid.tscn` should have a root node that is named `InventoryGrid`

+> All non-scene files are automatically ignored as they don't have any nodes.

 I would recommend turning this rule on for every `.tscn`-file.